HarshadNarayane/Gridx/How-to-Sort-a-Column-in-Gridx.md

 ## Preventing a column from being sorted
 It is not uncommon that we want to prevent a column from being able to be selected for sorting.
 For example, if we have a column that contains a graphic or a button, it usually doesn't make sense to sort on that column.
 Even if there is no change to apparent row order, it may still show that column as the current one sorted.

 When we include SingleSort as a module, a new property is available in the column definition specification.
 That property is called `sortable` and is a boolean.
-If we set it to `false` (the default is `true`) then the column will no longer be eligible to be sorted.
+If we set it to `false` (the default is `true`) then the column will no longer be eligible to be sorted.AAA